-- Resource Title: EPRI Valve Maintenance Guides Developed for Combustion Turbine Combined Cycle Plants - Location: GdPS for CCGT Valve Selection - Keyword: Valve-Maintenance - of older coal-fired plants, CTCC plants are increasingly being run at higher capacity factors, putting new stresses and pressures on plant equipment.
+- Resource Title: EPRI Valve Maintenance Guides Developed for Combustion Turbine Combined Cycle Plants - Location: GdPS for CCGT Valve Selection - Keyword: Valve-Maintenance - Discussion: As U.S. utilities curtail operation of older coal-fired plants, CTCC plants are increasingly being run at higher capacity factors, putting new stresses and pressures on plant equipment.
 This trend, in turn, requires crews to re-evaluate their inspection and maintenance practices.
 At the same time, advanced new equipment is finding its way into plants, adding greater complexity to the maintenance process